 Decision 11-12-035 established the EPICF on an interim basis, and kept funding levels basically the same as the previous year.
 But this decision is only Phase 1 of a 2-Phase decision.
 The Phase 2 decision will determine how the money in the fund will be allocated between programs.
 Further, Senate Bill 1018 of 2012 withdrew funding for the Emerging Renewables Program, which had previously received the most funding of the California Energy Commission’s renewable energy programs.
 It is unclear at this time how the EPICF will be administered.
 Click here for more information about California’s renewable energy programs.

 Energy Efficiency Funding

-The California Public Utilities Commission (CPUC) oversees the allocation of energy efficiency funds for program implementation to each of the four investor-owned utilities in California: Pacific Gas and Electric (PG&E), Southern California Edison, Southern California Gas Company, and San Diego Gas and Electric.
-(The original restructuring legislation did not address surcharges on natural gas companies; AB 1002, signed in 2000, established a gas surcharge for energy efficiency, low income assistance, and RD&D, beginning in 2001.)
+The California Public Utilities Commission (CPUC) oversees the allocation of energy efficiency funds for program implementation to each of the four investor-owned utilities in California: Pacific Gas & Electric, Southern California Edison, Southern California Gas Company, and San Diego Gas & Electric.
+The original restructuring legislation did not address surcharges on natural gas companies.
+AB 1002, signed in 2000, established a gas surcharge for energy efficiency, low income assistance, and RD&D, beginning in 2001.
 Every year, the CPUC approves each utility's plan for efficiency programs, which the utility then carries out within its service territory.
 A number of programs are also coordinated on a statewide basis.